Quartz/Chartbuilder/README.md

 What Chartbuilder is
 --------------------
 Chartbuilder is the final step in charting.
-Paste data into it and export an svg or png chart.
+Paste data into it and export an svg or png chart in a style that has been predefined.

 How to use Chartbuilder
 ------------------------